Amy Williams: Awards and honours

-Williams was appointed Member of the Order of the British Empire (MBE) in the 2010 Birthday Honours.
-She was installed as an Honorary Freeman of the City of Bath on 5 June 2010.
+Williams was appointed Member of the Order of the British Empire (MBE) in the 2010 Queen's Birthday Honours.
+She became the first woman to be installed as an Honorary Freeman of the City of Bath on 5 June 2010, and was named Sportswoman of the Year at the 2010 Glamour Awards.

-The University of Bath awarded Williams an Honorary Doctorate of Laws in June 2017.
+In May 2012, Williams carried the Olympic torch through Yeovil, Somerset, as part of the torch relay for the 2012 Summer Olympics in London.
+The University of Bath inducted her into their Hall of Fame in 2014, and awarded her an Honorary Doctorate of Laws in June 2017.